Get,

 • Functions: Helps in red blood cell formation and nervous system function.

-• Deficiency Symptoms: Tingling in hands and feet, yellow skin, swollen tongue, mouth ulcers, anaemia, and depression.
+• Deficiency Symptoms Include: Tingling in hands and feet, yellow skin, swollen tongue, mouth ulcers, anaemia, and depression8.

-There are two more compounds that resemble and act like vitamins without being labelled as vitamins:
+There are two more compounds that resemble vitamins and function like them without being labelled as vitamins:

 • Choline